-Health care and social assistance was the largest employment sector with 39,600 people, followed by construction with 35,900 people and retail trade with 33,400 people.
-Other important employment sectors in the region were accommodation and food services; professional, scientific and technical services, and education and training.
-The agriculture, forestry and fishing sector employed 1,300 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 40,400 people, followed by construction with 35,900 people and retail trade with 35,000 people.
+Other important employment sectors in the region were accommodation and food services; education and training, and professional, scientific and technical services.
+The agriculture, forestry and fishing sector employed 1,500 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production